effekt-lang/effekt/examples/features/ffi.effekt.md

 ## `extern def`

-Effekt allows communicating with the host platform (for instance JavaScript) by defining extern functions via FFI.
+Effekt allows communicating with the host platform (for instance, JavaScript) by defining extern functions via FFI.
 Let's start with the JavaScript backend by defining a function that adds two numbers:

 ```